uswds/uswds-proposals/proposals/_proposal-template.md

 Explain the need for this component.

-- What key interaction or user pattern does this component support?
 - What gap does this component fill in the design system?
 How is this different from existing USWDS components?
 - What problem does this component solve?
 - Does this component directly support any federal laws, guidance, or policies?